 *YO, insert hook into stitch indicated, YO and draw up a loop, YO and pull through 2 loops*; repeat from * to * 2 more times.
 You will have 4 loops on your hook, YO and pull through all 4 loops.

 Feel free to use any yarn or color you wish.
 The weight of this yarn is a 2 if you want to use a different brand.
 It will still work up great and will definitely hold warmth.

 Row 1: HDC in second chain from hook and in each stitch across.
-Chain 4 and turn. (ch 4 counts as 1DC + ch1 here and throughout)
+(37 HDC) Chain 4 and turn. (ch 4 counts as 1DC + ch1 here and throughout)

 Row 2: *Skip next stitch, cluster in next, ch 1, skip next stitch, DC in next stitch, ch 1.
 Repeat from * to * across.
 Ch 1 and turn.

 Row 3: HDC in same stitch and in each stitch across.
-Ch 4 and turn.
+(37 HDC stitches Be sure to put a HDC in the 3rd ch of the beginning ch4) Ch 4 and turn.

 Rows 4-?: Repeat rows 2 and 3 until scarf reaches desired length.
 End with Row 3.

 Enjoy the remaining warm weather and start working on cold weather projects.
 Search your area and see if there is a need you can fill with your passion for crochet.
 Many homeless shelters are filled to overflowing and your craft could bring hope to a soul that needs to know someone really does care.

 Peace and blessings,